From flushing the loo to making a brew and everything else we do each day, we're constantly using water in our homes.

 Help with climate change

 With hotter summers and drier winters, water is becoming more scarce.
-By 2050, the amount of water available could be reduced by 10-15%, with some rivers having 50-80% less water in the summer.
+By 2050, the amount of water available could be reduced by 10 - 15 per cent, with some rivers having 50 - 80 per cent less water in the summer.